 - GOD'S LOVE: "God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life."
-John 3:16 - GOD'S PLAN: "And this is the way to have eternal life-by knowing you, the only true God, and Jesus Christ, the one you sent to earth!
-John 17:3 - The Bible says that God loves you.
+John 3:16 (NIV) - GOD'S PLAN: "And this is the way to have eternal life-by knowing you, the only true God, and Jesus Christ, the one you sent to earth!
+John 17:3 (TLB) - The Bible says that God loves you.
 Is that something that you can truly believe?
-Why or why not - How would you say God shows His love for you?
+Why or why not? - In what ways does God show His love to us?

-[If no one makes this point, consider reading Romans 5:8 to the group:

-But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.]
+[Consider reading Romans 5:8 to the group: "But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us."]